hdShang/arxiv-daily/docs/cs-CV/2025-08-11/papers/250808066v2-expvg-investigating-the-design-space-of-visual-grounding-in-multimod.md

 ---
 layout: default
-title: ExpVG: Investigating the Design Space of Visual Grounding in Multimodal Large Language Model
+title: "ExpVG: Investigating the Design Space of Visual Grounding in Multimodal Large Language Model"
 ---

 # ExpVG: Investigating the Design Space of Visual Grounding in Multimodal Large Language Model